cloudflare/cloudflare-docs/products/tenant/src/content/tutorial/enabling-services.md

 ## Continue the tutorial

-Learn how to modify zone settings and other servics.
+Learn how to modify zone settings and other services.

 <p><Button type="primary" href="/tutorial/service-configuration">Step 4: Service configuration</Button></p>